longhorn/website/content/docs/1.1.2/snapshots-and-backups/csi-snapshot-support/restore-a-backup-via-csi.md

     volumeSnapshotContentName: test-existing-backup
 ```

-Now you can create a `PerstistantVolumeClaim` object that refers to the newly created `VolumeSnapshot` object.
+Now you can create a `PerstistentVolumeClaim` object that refers to the newly created `VolumeSnapshot` object.

 For an example see [Restore a backup via a `VolumeSnapshot` object](#restore-a-backup-via-a-volumesnapshot-object) above.